CmdOptDefeat/fe25/README.md

 # Open Round

 Refer to `sw/peripherals-board/src/drivers/hwrev2/hwrev2_single_lidar_open_round.cpp and .hpp` files for program.

-## Header File

-Public includes the logger (for debugging), vehicle command (for driving) and sets direct control of servo (A target yaw value is generally given).
-Private includes setup of variables for driving, turning, servo, IMU, 1D LiDARs and IMU-based straight follower.

-## Implementation File

-### Initialisation
-- Sets up logging
-- Sets initial speed and steering

-### Turn Detection & Execution:
+The idea to stick to the outer wall, so even with randomisation, the extended inner wall is not hit.

 - Uses front LiDAR to detect when to start a turn (if obstacle is close).
 - Decides turn direction (left/right) based on side LiDARs (First turn only)
 - Turns are started considering factors of distance available, yaw, current section and distance travelled.
 - Adjusts steering (servo position) during turn based on yaw and for greater smoothness.
-- After each turn, resets variables and prepares for the next segment.
-Target yaw and threshold distance may be altered for better accuracy and counter drifting.
+- Target yaw and threshold distance may be altered for better accuracy and counter drifting.
-- The idea to stick to the outer wall, so even with randomisation, the extended inner wall is not hit

-### Straight Movement:
-- When not turning, uses gyro (yaw) to follow a straight path.
+- When not turning, PI controller is used with yaw to follow a straight path accurately.
-- Applies proportional-integral correction to steering for accurate straight-line travel.

-### Turn Direction Logic:
-- Chooses clockwise or anticlockwise based on which side has more open space (LiDAR difference).
-- Sets different thresholds for smoother turns depending on direction.

-### Stopping
 - Counts turns; after 12 turns (3 rounds), slows down and stops at the start section.

 ## Flow